karhohs/programmers-handbook-and-data-masters-guide/boxes/ubuntu/README.md

 # Static IP for convenient port forwarding
 My home network is somewhat unreliable and I must occasionally restart my router.
 When this happens, IP addresses will be reassigned to my devices, including the linux box.
 Configuring a static IP will make sure the network configuration is preserved when the network is reset.

-To get the name of the network adapter use the command `ifconfig -a`.
+To get the name of the network interface use the command `ifconfig -a`.
 My box has a network identifier `enp0s31f6`.

 Create a network configuration yaml file, `sudo nano /etc/netplan/01-netcfg.yaml`.